Shaaali/identity-apps/docs/guides/user-management/groups/groups.md

 - Add users to groups.
 - Remove users from groups.

-One user can be assigned users to any number of groups.
+One user can be assigned to any number of groups.
 Applications can get details about a user's group in the authentication response (e.g., id_token) from Asgardeo as a user attribute.

 ::: tip